firebase/functions-samples/email-confirmation/README.md

             email: "user@domain.com"
 ```

-Then the email stored here is used
+Then the email stored here is used by the function to send the email.

 ## Trigger rules